uber/kraken/docs/lazy-pull-streaming-design.md

 reserves priority pieces first in `ReservePieces`.
 The existing random/ rarest-first policies are unchanged and still handle non-streaming torrents.

+`docs/lazy-pull-streaming-critical-review.md` independently confirmed this priority mechanism is a single ascending-sorted map with no per-stream or "currently blocked piece" classification, and flagged a real starvation risk: a reader blocked on a high-index piece can lose pipeline slots to another stream's lower-index demand, or to stale readahead.
+See production plan §12 for the resulting recommendation.

 ### 3. Agent registry — Range support, as-built (built)

 **Deviation from original §3.** The original plan was to add